Skip to main content

 • Annual first aid refreshers

-• Shared seasons pass to local RED Mountain Resort
+• Shared season pass to local RED Mountain Resort

-• Lodging support if applicable.
-Live in Rossland or at the RED Resort base area, no remote lodge life here.
+• Live in Rossland or at the RED Resort base area (no remote lodge life here)

 The supervising guide's primary responsibility is the overall safety of guests and guide team.
-They shall represent the Guiding Manager in their absence from the field.
+They shall represent the Guiding Manager in their absence from the field and act as the daily Supervisor for the guide team.
+This postion will be split between regular guiding days and Supervising.

-This includes ensuring the morning and afternoon meetings are facilitated to the standard set, ensuring all paperwork is completed to the industry standard, making decisions relating to the safety of the ski program, tracking inventory and preventative maintenance on company equipment.
+This includes ensuring the morning and afternoon meetings are facilitated to the standard set, ensuring all paperwork is completed to the industry standard, making decisions relating to the safety of the ski program, and overseeing the daily program.

 Duties

-- Communicate regularly with the Guiding Manager, Office Manager and the Owner’s representative.
+• Communicate with the Guiding Manager, Office, and Ops Managers.

--Ensure all the staff (guiding, workshop and office) are trained in the Emergency Response Plan
+• Ensure all the staff are trained in the Emergency Response Plan

 Remuneration: